How Much Time You Need for Getting Ready Photos for Your Wedding

 I am often asked by my brides how much time a photographer needs for getting ready photos.
 Of course, every photographer is different, so I will mostly be speaking from my own experience.
 I encourage you to ask your photographer how much time they need.
 Some want two hours and others might only want 45 minutes.

-What Your Photographer Will Do During Getting Ready Time
+What I Shoot During Getting Ready Time